TL;DR

 • $15,000 for property damage per accident

-This car liability insurance provides monetary protection against injury or property damage you may cause to another person by your car.
+This car liability insurance provides monetary protection against bodily harm and property damage you may cause to another person by your car.
 In this case, it will pay for their hospital bills, lost income, property damage, and any legal fees you may have incurred.

-When you are involved in an accident caused by a driver who either does not have auto insurance or does not have sufficient coverage, this is where Uninsured /Underinsured Motorist insurance comes in.
+When you are involved in an accident caused by a driver who either does not have auto insurance or does not have sufficient coverage, this is where Uninsured/Underinsured Motorist insurance comes in.
+It is important to carry insurance to protect yourself from the financial risks posed by uninsured or underinsured drivers.

-Uninsured Motorist (UM) coverage protects you if you get into a collision caused by a driver who does not have any auto insurance.
+Uninsured Motorist (UM) coverage protects you if you get into a collision caused by a driver who does not have any auto insurance, protecting you and your passengers from unexpected expenses.
 It pays for your emergency room visits, treatment costs, lost wages, and pain and suffering.
 It extends to any injured passengers in your vehicle as well.
 UM coverage may also apply if the other driver cannot be identified in case of a hit-and-run (assuming you report it promptly to the police).

-Similarly, Underinsured Motorist (UIM) coverage applies when the at-fault driver’s insurance limits are insufficient to cover your damages fully.
-It fills the gap between the at-fault driver’s insurance limits and your actual damages.
+Similarly, Underinsured Motorist (UIM) coverage applies when the at-fault driver’s insurance limits are insufficient to cover your damages fully, protecting you by filling the gap between the at-fault driver’s insurance limits and your actual damages.

 Is Uninsured/Underinsured Motorist Insurance Mandatory in Colorado?

 This insurance protects the “insured” driver and their passengers, not the other driver who is at fault.
 It also does not cover damage to the insured driver’s vehicle.
 UM/UIM insurance is designed for bodily injury losses (such as medical expenses, lost wages, and pain and suffering) suffered by the insured driver and passengers.
-For damages to the vehicle (from a crash, theft, vandalism, or natural disaster), separate collision or comprehensive coverage would be required.
+For damages to the vehicle (from a crash, theft, vandalism, or natural disaster), other types of coverage, such as collision or comprehensive insurance, would be required.
+These types of coverage may require you to pay a deductible before the insurance covers the remaining repair costs.

 For example, if you have chosen liability coverage of $50,000 per person and $100,000 per accident for injury protection, the UM/UIM coverage offered to you would also provide up to $50,000 per person and $100,000 per accident in case of accidents caused by an uninsured/underinsured driver.

 If you decide not to purchase this insurance or you choose a coverage limit that is lower than your liability insurance limit, you must explicitly waive this coverage in writing.
+In Colorado, electronic proof of waiver or coverage, such as digital forms or documents provided through a mobile app, is accepted by law enforcement and authorities.
 This is to ensure that your decision to decline or lower UM/UIM coverage is understood and well-documented.

 If a motorist with no insurance has been determined at fault for your accident, and you are seeking recovery, you have to file a claim with your own auto insurance provider.
 However, this is usually not a straightforward process as insurance companies, like any business, aim to manage costs and maximize profits.
 Since UM/UIM coverage means paying claims without a third-party liable insurer, they scrutinize these claims more closely to avoid unnecessary payouts even to their own policyholders.